* SOMERSET CLUB OF THE YEAR 2013 *

 * WEPL SOMERSET PREM CHAMPIONS 2013 *

-The club is due to move back into the heart of Wembdon after some 50 years away with construction of a £2million new state of the art venue due to start in 2014.
+The club is due to move back into the heart of Wembdon after some 50 years away with construction of a £2million new state of the art venue due to be completed ready for 2016 season.

 Wembdon runs four Saturday XI competing in the West of England Premier League and Somerset Cricket League.

-On a Sunday we compete in the Taunton & District Sunday League.
+On a Sunday we compete in the Taunton & District Sunday League Division A.

-Wembdon Cricket Club is Club Mark Accredited and a Chance to Shine club delivering cricket to 8 state schools.
+Wembdon Cricket Club is Club Mark Accredited and proud to be Chance to Shine club delivering cricket to 8 state schools.

 The ECB continues to work with Sport England on the pioneering club accreditation scheme 'Clubmark' to develop a vibrant and healthy club cricket infrastructure.